DPZero: Private Fine-Tuning of Language Models without Backpropagation: Introduction

-where $S=\{\xi_i\}_{i=1}^n$ is the training data, $x$ is the model weight, the loss $f(x;\xi_i)$ is Lipschitz for each sample $\xi_i$, and the averaged loss $F_S(x)$ is smooth and possibly nonconvex.
-In theory, established studies on both differentially private optimization \citep{bassily2014private} and zeroth-order optimization \citep{duchi2015optimal} indicate a dependence on the dimension $d$ in the convergence guarantees; such a dimension dependence becomes problematic in the context of LLMs with dimension $d$ scaling to billions.
-In practice, and somewhat surprisingly, empirical studies on the fine-tuning of LLMs using zeroth-order methods \citep{malladi2023fine} and DP first-order methods \citep{yu2022differentially, li2022large, li2022does} have shown that the performance degradation due to the large model size is not significant.
+where $S=\{\xi_i\}_{i=1}^n$ is the training data, $x\in\bR^d$ is the model weight, the loss $f(x;\xi_i)$ is Lipschitz for each sample $\xi_i$, and the averaged loss $F_S(x)$ is smooth and possibly nonconvex.
+In theory, previous work on both differentially private optimization \citep{bassily2014private} and zeroth-order optimization \citep{duchi2015optimal} indicated that their convergence guarantees depend explicitly on the dimension $d$.
+Such dimension dependence becomes problematic in the context of LLMs with $d$ scaling to billions.
+In practice, and somewhat surprisingly, empirical studies on the fine-tuning of LLMs using zeroth-order methods \citep{malladi2023fine} and DP first-order methods \citep{yu2022differentially, li2022large, li2022does} have shown that the performance degradation due to the large model size is marginal.
 For example, \citet{yu2022differentially} showed that the performance drop due to privacy is smaller for larger architectures.
-A 345 million-sized GPT-2-Medium, trained with ($\varepsilon=6.8,\delta=10^{-5}$)-DP, suffers from a modest drop of 5.1 in BLEU score \citep{papineni2002bleu} (compared to a non-private model of the same size and architecture), whereas the 1.5 billion-sized GPT-2-XL suffers a drop of only 4.3 BLEU score under the same privacy budget.
+A 345 million-sized GPT-2-Medium, fine-tuned with ($\varepsilon=6.8,\delta=10^{-5}$)-DP, showcases a modest drop of 5.1 in BLEU score \citep{papineni2002bleu} (compared to a non-private model of the same size and architecture), whereas a larger GPT-2-XL with 1.5 billion parameters exhibits smaller cost in test performance, i.e., 4.3 BLEU score under the same privacy budget.